ModDota/moddota.github.io/_articles/abilities/reutilizing-built-in-modifiers.md

 ## Step 1.
 Finding the ability modifier

-Go to the original ability that uses the modifier you want to reuse form the list.
+Go to the original ability that uses the modifier you want to reuse from the list.
 The [SpellLibrary](https://github.com/Pizzalol/SpellLibrary/tree/SpellLibrary/game/dota_addons/spelllibrary/scripts/npc/abilities) contains a split list of all Dota Abilities with its own names, it's very easy to find the fields there.

 <br />